Enneagram Type Four People are Sensitive and Withdrawn

 Fours become an individualist: everything must be done on their own, in their way, on their terms.

-The mantra becomes, “I am myself; Nobody understands me; I am different and special,” while secretly, they wish they could enjoy the easiness and confidence that others seem to enjoy.
+The mantra becomes, “I am myself; nobody understands me; I am different and special. ” Secretly, they wish they could enjoy the ease and confidence that others seem to enjoy.

 They often have problems with a negative self-image and chronically low self-esteem.